What are white nails?

 - Hypoalbuminemia (due to protein malabsorption, eg, in colitis)

 - Protein-losing enteropathy

-- Iron deficiency anaemia
+- Iron deficiency (anaemia)

 - Zinc deficiency

-- Nail clippings for mycology
+- Nail clippings to exclude fungal infection

 - Nail biopsy

 - Blood tests to evaluate systemic disease, particularly renal and liver function tests.

 What is the differential diagnosis for a white nail?

 - Onychomycosis (also known as pseudoleukonychia) — the disease of the nail plate is due to external factors